Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 29

 marquee tent, with a good

-bed and plenty of blankets, as
+bed and plenty of blankets, so

 he is better there than in